How to Open a File or Folder in Windows 11 Terminal (CMD)

 Changing the default terminal to CMD in Windows Terminal

-1. Launch Windows Terminal by simply right-clicking the Start menu and selecting “Windows Terminal (Admin)“.Open Windows Terminal Admin in Windows 11
+1. Open Windows Terminal by right-clicking the Start menu and choosing “Windows Terminal (Admin)“.Open Windows Terminal Admin in Windows 11

-2. Click on the downward arrow located at the top of the application, next to the tabs.
+2. Hit the down arrow at the top, near the tabs.

-5. On the right, click the drop-down menu next to “Default profile” and select “Command Prompt” (or whichever terminal you want to switch to).Change Windows Terminal default to CMD
+5. Then, use the dropdown next to “Default profile” to select “Command Prompt“.Change Windows Terminal default to CMD

 Related resource: Add Folder to Path Environment Variable in Windows 11/10